 Zendesk is quite complicated and can be clunky to work with.
 It didn’t used to be.
 It used to be the platform that claimed that very same thing of their competitors.
 But that time has passed - we’re part of a new breed of customer service software that is much easier and faster to use.
 Of the new breed cloud solutions, we’re the only ones who offer a voice solution on top of other channels.

 We can’t very well show off Zendesk’s interface here, but we can show you our own.
 This is what you get:

 We work hard to make Dixa as easy to use as possible for both admins and agents.

 For admins that means making changes to your setup on the fly is anyone’s business.
 For agents it means keeping the focus where it’s supposed to be: On the customer conversations without the added distractions of tickets, shared inboxes and having to switch tabs all the time.

-This comparison was made on January 18th 2017.
+This comparison was made on March 12th 2018 after we updated our own prices.
 Any changes that Zendesk might make will take a bit of time for us to incorporate here, so we encourage anyone to check up on prices and features and not just take our word for granted.

 In fact, don’t take our word for it.
 You can try Dixa out for free, and we’ll be happy to set up your trial account for you if you don’t think you have the time.